ricwheatley/RoadmApp/README.md

 There are three controllers in this MVC app:

 **HomeController**
-- checks if there is a xerotoken.json, and
+- checks if a `token.dat` file exists via the `TokenService`, and
 - passes a boolean firstTimeConnection to view to control the display of buttons.

 **AuthorizationController**
 - reads XeroConfiguration &  make httpClientFactory available via dependency injection
 - on /Authorization/, redirects user to Xero OAuth for authentication & authorization
 - receives callback on /Authorization/Callback request Xero token
 - get connected tenants (organisations)
-- store token via a static method TokenUtilities.StoreToken(xeroToken);
+- stores the token using `TokenService` which encrypts the data to `token.dat`.

 **OrganisationInfoController**
 - gets or refreshes stored token
 - make api call to organisation endpoint
 - displays in view

 **ContactInfoController**
 - gets or refreshes stored token
 - make api call to contacts endpoint
 - displays in view
 - static view Create.cshtml creates a webform and POST contact info to Create() action, and
 - makes an create operation to contacts endpoint

+All controllers derive from **BaseXeroOAuth2Controller**, which exposes `GetValidXeroTokenAsync`.
+This method automatically refreshes the access token when it is close to expiring, persists the refreshed token using `TokenService`, and clears the stored token if the refresh fails.

-Xero token is stored in a JSON file in the root of the project "./xerotoken.json".
-The app serialise and deserialise with the static class functions in /Utilities/TokenUtilities.cs.
+Xero tokens are stored encrypted in `token.dat` at the root of the project.
+The `TokenService` handles encryption and decryption using ASP.NET Core data protection.

 ## License